elocremarc/Plantbox/README.md

 # Plantbox
 ## Plant Box Project:
-This project is based on the Raspberry Pi.
+Purpose: This project is based on the Raspberry Pi.
 Its goal is to film the timescales of life.
 This is done through the timelapsing of plants.
-This project is intended to create a "Plant Box" where a plant will grow for the sole purpose of being photographed.
-This Plant Box will have studio lights as well as grow lights to sustain the growth.
-This box will also trigger and download images from any camera.
-The goal of this is to fully automate the proces to elimiate any human interaction during the entire growth of the plant cycle.
-Plants, especially flowers need sleep therefore it is important that a plant gets light only half the day.
-This means that a grow light must be controlled to turn on only half the day.
+The project is intended to create a "Plant Box" an issolated place where a plant will grow for the sole purpose of being photographed.
+This "Plant Box" will have controller to manage studio lights as well as grow lights to sustain the growth.
+The controller will also trigger and download images from any camera to a HDD.
+The goal of this is to fully automate the proces and elimiate any human interaction during the entire growth of the plant cycle.
+Plants, especially flowers need sleep therefore it is important that a plant receive light only half the day.
+Therefore the grow light must be controlled to be on only half the day.
 These grow lights typically are purple and have nasty coloring for photography.
-Therefore its important that this light be turned off whilst the photo is being taken.
+Therefore its important that this light also be turned off whilst the photo is being taken.
 To light up the scene a second light is needed while the grow light is off.

+# Guide
 ## Gphoto2
 Gphoto2 is a Command Line interface for controlling many differnt camera models through a USB connection.
 This project was developed on the 60D so be sure to look at the Gphoto2 documentaion to see if your camera is supported. http://gphoto.org/proj/libgphoto2/support.php